BCLLQi/DCAG/README.md

 ## 📧 Contact

-For any questions, suggestions, or issues related to DCAGGCN, please contact us at:
+For any suggestions, or issues related to DCAGGCN, please contact us at:

 Email: 1614701110@qq.com